Loch Ness Terror: Production

 The television film was produced by Lindsay MacAdam and Kirk Shaw for Insight Film Studios as Loch Ness Terror.
 It was financed by Sci Fi Channel and directed by Paul Ziller.

 Release

-It aired on 5 January 2008 in the USA at and was released on 9 July 2008 in Canada on DVD.
+It aired on 5 January 2008 in the USA on the Sci-Fi TV channel and was released on 9 July 2008 in Canada on DVD.

 Soundtrack

 The Turkish classic musician Pinar Toprak composed and performed the score.